 Give 1 dose at least 8 weeks after the last PCV13 dose, from age 2 years.

 If risk persists, revaccinate once with 23PPV, 5 years after the first 23PPV.

-- Additional dose of PCV13 given at 3 months, differing from PCV10 Schedule.
+- A dose of PCV13 is given at 3 months, in addition to the usual Schedule.